 According to that Belgian study, workers incurring burnout view family life as a safe haven.
 But for many parents incurring burnout, work can become our safe place.

-To deal with the emotional exhaustion and lack of personal accomplishment that often accompanies full-time parenting, I’ve kept working part-time as a freelance writer and teacher.
+To deal with the emotional exhaustion and lack of personal accomplishment that often accompanies parenting, I’ve kept working part time as a freelance writer and teacher.
 Instead of folding laundry when the baby naps, I’m writing articles and responding to my students.
 Yes, it’s more on my plate, but as someone who’s used to intellectual stimulation, the mental challenge is necessary.

 4. Get out